segcore/yar/README.md

 ## Works as you would expect

-It can be used inside other structs, have dynamic arrays of structures, ...
+It can be used inside other structs, have dynamic arrays of structures, the sub-types can contain spaces...

 ```c
 #define YAR_IMPLEMENTATION